Jasonzhou97/tp/docs/DeveloperGuide.md

 6. **Storage Access**: The system should be able to retrieve data with the given storage requirements in under 1 second.
 7. **User Access**: The system should be able to run locally with no more than 1 user with 1 database.
 8. **Phone Number**: Last 4 digits of phone number of every customer input to the system must be of unique combination.
+9. **Duplicate Reservations**: Duplicate reservations are not allowed to be added into the database.
+Reservations are considered to be duplicates only if: <br>
+   &ensp; - The last 4 digit of the phone numbers of both reservations are the same <br>
+   &ensp; - The booking date of both reservations are the same <br>
+   &ensp; - The booking time of both reservations are the same <br>
+   &ensp;The above situation is unlikely to happen(<0.001%).

 *{More to be added}*